Last Updated on 06/29/2021 by GS Staff

-Let’s take a look at companies that typical do not pay dividends and those that do.
+Let’s take a look at companies that typically do not pay dividends and those that do.

 With a growth company, dividends are not commonly paid since their earnings or the funds they borrow are used for expansion.
 Some examples of these types of companies are Five Below (FIVE) the value specialty retailer that is rapidly expanding its store count and Twitter (TWTR) who is looking to get back on track to establish solid growth and earnings.

 Companies that pay dividends are commonly through with the rapid growth phase.
 They have established their business in the market and are not projecting major expansion.
 Instead of investing earnings back into their company, they issue a portion of their earnings back to shareholders as a dividend.
-Examples of a dividend paying companies are General Electrics (GE), Coca-Cola (KO), and banks like Chase (JPM) and Bank of America (BAC).
+Examples of dividend-paying companies are Marathon Petroleum (MPC), Coca-Cola (KO), and banks like Chase (JPM) and Bank of America (BAC).

 Publicly traded companies that issue dividends typically pay them out quarterly to shareholders.
-The amount paid to shareholders is commonly determine by the board of directors on a quarterly basis.
+The amount paid to shareholders is commonly determined by the board of directors on a quarterly basis.

 Typically two business days prior to the date of record is the ex-dividend date.
 You will not receive the dividend payment if you become a shareholder (purchase stock) on the ex-dividend date or after that date.
 However, you will receive the dividend if you purchase the stock before the ex-dividend date.

-You can determine if a company pays a dividend by a couple of ways.
-Let’s use America’s favorite fast food restaurant, McDonald’s, as an example.
+You can determine if a company pays a dividend in a couple of ways.
+Let’s use America’s favorite fast-food restaurant, McDonald’s, as an example.
 To see if they pay a dividend you can visit their investor relations website.
 Here you will find information on any declared dividends and historical data on dividends paid that dates back to 1976.
-The website reflects the following on the most recently declared dividend:

-Most companies dividend information is just as easy to uncover as McDonald’s was in our situation.
+Most company’s dividend information is just as easy to uncover as McDonald’s was in our situation.
 The information is readily available online.
-In the rare case it is not, you can always contact a company’s investor relations department to inquire about dividends.
+In the rare case, it is not, you can always contact a company’s investor relations department to inquire about dividends.

 Remember that just because a company pays a dividend, does not mean that it is necessarily a better investment than a company that does not pay a dividend.
 Look no further than Amazon who has seen massive growth as a company and in its stock price.
-Amazon does not pay a dividend and has outperform numerous other dividend paying companies when it comes to stock price.
+Amazon does not pay a dividend and has outperformed numerous other dividend-paying companies when it comes to stock price.